Blacksuan19/website/_posts/2021-05-30-notebooks-in-jekyll.md

 f.close()
 ```

-- prevent regenerating posts for notebooks that have already been generated, the
+- prevent regenerating posts for notebooks that have already been generated: the
   conversion might take time with large notebooks so we want to prevent doing it
   twice for any of the notebooks, we check the posts directory if there is any
   file with a name that contains the current notebook name.